 ROS releases a version every year in May, following the release of Ubuntu LTS versions.
-ROS2 currently releases a new version every six months (in December and July).
+ROS2 releases a new version every six months (in December and July).
 These releases are supported for a single year.

-Each ROS versions is supported on a particular versions of OS.
-For ROS1, Ubuntu is recommended, however other OS can also be used but only partial support and / or community contributed installation guides is available.
+Each ROS version is supported on a particular version of OS.
+For ROS1, Ubuntu is recommended, however other OS can also be used but only partial support and/or community-contributed installation guides are available.

 More details of the ROS versions can be found here.

 Who uses ROS?

 ROS has been adopted into some of the biggest names in robotics.
 The majority of organizations are either using ROS as it can be installed by anyone or a fork of ROS in some form.